The table below outlines the tuition fees and associated supplements for the University College Dublin International Study Centre pathway programmes.

 Our tuition fees are valid for any programme that commences in the 2021/22 academic cycle.

 |StudyCare insurance (12 month cover)

 |There is no cost to you for StudyCare Insurance Plus

 Please note: Tuition fees listed do not include the cost of textbooks.

 *Prices subject to change

 If the application is accepted, a written offer of a place will be made.
 To accept this offer a confirmation payment is required comprising a non-refundable administration fee of €235 and €1,000 security/disbursements deposit are payable.
 You will also be required to pay €6,000 in advance tuition fees before you apply for your student visa.
 This will also give you access to our exclusive preparation course – Prepare for Success.
 Non-payment by the fee deadline may put your place at risk.
 Once the visa been issued, and before arrival at the Centre, you will be required to pay the balance of the first two terms’ fees along with the accommodation fees (if applicable) as set out on your individualised payment plan on your offer letter.

 You can secure your place by sending us your acceptance form and confirmation of payment.

 We hold the security deposit to cover any damages and other incidental expenses.
 We will return the balance left at the end of your course.

-The balance of your tuition fees can be paid each term, one month before the start of each academic term or in full, in advance.
+After arriving at the centre the balance of your tuition fees can be paid 28 days before the start date of the second academic term, or in full in advance.